Boozho, hello!

 A bit of a unicorn, I also engage in a very active creative research and scholarly practice which centers indigenizing and decolonizing western design practices, paradigms, and pedagogy.

-Interested in indigenizing/decolonizing work?
-Drop me a note, vsmithdesign@gmail.com, and be sure to follow @valeriestpierresmith on Instagram.
+Interested in working together?
+Drop me a note, vsmithdesign@gmail.com, or follow me @valeriestpierresmith on Instagram!